KnBrckr/hrecipe-microformat/readme.txt

 Plugin makes use of wpautop handling!
 Using plugins that change the handling could alter output from this plugin.

+Assumes plugin can locate wp-admin directory by popping up the directory stack

 == Frequently Asked Questions ==

 = A question that someone might have =